-1. Chicago Homeownership & Land Trust Initiative: This initiative could be a coalition of banks, developers, and community organizations that fund and expand community land trusts, cooperative housing models, and first-time homebuyer assistance programs in

-- 2. The Expansion of the 3C Chicago Initiative: 3C Chicago is a collaborative initiative between lenders, developers, and community organizations that seeks to give Chicagoans a smoother path to homeownership.
+- Chicago Homeownership & Land Trust Initiative: This initiative could be a coalition of banks, developers, and community organizations that fund and expand community land trusts, cooperative housing models, and firsttime homebuyer assistance programs in under-resourced communities.
+These partnerships are impactful because they combine financial resources, technical expertise, and local insight to stabilize neighborhoods and increase long-term affordability. - The Expansion of the 3C Chicago Initiative: 3C Chicago is a collaborative initiative between lenders, developers, and community organizations supported by the Chicago Community Trust that seeks to give Chicagoans a smoother path to homeownership.
 The program is currently focused on the west side, but the growth of the program could be achieved in partnership with the Urban League's new partnership with Kinexx and Ani.
 The new program could take advantage of the new funding vehicle designed in the 3C Chicago program, while expanding to additional communities.
-This coalition could also fund and expand community land trusts, cooperative housing models, and first-time homebuyer assistance programs in underresourced communities.
-These partnerships are impactful because they combine financial resources, technical expertise, and local insight to stabilize neighborhoods and increase long-term affordability. - 3.
-Employer-Backed Homeownership Assistance Program: Chicago's largest employers commit to offering down payment assistance, homebuyer counseling, and mortgage incentives for employees seeking homeownership.
+This coalition could also fund and expand community land trusts, cooperative housing models, and first-time homebuyer assistance programs in under-resourced communities.
+These partnerships are impactful because they combine financial resources, technical expertise, and local insight to stabilize neighborhoods and increase long-term affordability. - Employer-Backed Homeownership Assistance Program: Chicago's largest employers commit to offering down payment assistance, homebuyer counseling, and mortgage incentives for employees seeking homeownership.
 This solution is impactful because it directly leverages employer resources to reduce barriers to homeownership, particularly the inability to save for a down payment, one of the largest obstacles facing households in low-income communities.

-Heirs' Property Wealth Retention Initiative: We are suggesting the development of an Heirs' Property Initiative that will include HUD-certified housing agencies, This public-private partnership will include governmental entities like the Cook County Treasurer and Cook County Recorder of Deeds, the Cook County, other bar associations and volunteer lawyers and bank institutions where appropriate.
-The parties would work together to develop protocols for advising and assisting individuals looking to develop wills, trusts, and other property conveyance instruments to prevent title issues and resolve tangled titles.
+• Heirs' Property Wealth Retention Initiative: We are suggesting the development of an Heirs' Property Initiative that will include HUD-certified housing agencies.
+This public-private partnership will include governmental entities like the Cook County Treasurer and Cook County Recorder of Deeds, the Cook County, other bar associations and volunteer lawyers and bank institutions where appropriate.
+The parties would work together to develop protocols for advising and assisting individuals looking to develop wills, trusts and other property conveyance instruments to prevent title issues and resolve tangled titles.
 They would also schedule quarterly clinics for parties to walk in with questions.
 The ultimate goal of the initiative is to assist citizens with their efforts to convey property, resolve title issues, retain ownership of inherited properties, and build wealth through real estate.
-This effort would be an extension of the Heirs' Property Retention Coalition.
-27
+This effort would be an extension of the Heirs' Property Retention Coalition work initiated by NHS.

-PULLOUT SECTION - "COLLABORATIVE SOLUTIONING IN ACTION"
+COLLABORATIVE SOLUTIONING IN ACTION